Breastfeeding Resources for New Moms

 There are a variety of ways to prepare and learn about breastfeeding from books to actual woman-to-woman support.
 Here are a few of our favorites.

-Every woman planning to nurse should have at least one comprehensive breastfeeding book on hand.
+Breastfeeding books are a breastfeeding resource that every new mom should have on hand before her baby is born.
 This will definitely be used as a reference in the early days of breastfeeding and as your baby grows and that relationship shifts and changes.

 The Womanly Art of Breastfeeding published by La Leche League International